 A roster of suitably qualified field contractors will be maintained to assist the Program Manager in project implementation and quality assurance.
-These services are required in 2 main areas:

-- 1. Fieldwork quality control: Independent experienced professionally registered field foresters or forest technologists may be required for auditing assignments, particularly if the Program Manager is in any way directly engaged in providing other field services to the Association; - 2.
-Installation and measurement of research trials: Planned project implementation will require the services of qualified contractors with proven experience in forestry field measurements, sample plot layout, and / or experimental silviculture.
+These services are required for the installation and measurement of research trials: Planned project implementation will require the services of qualified contractors with proven experience in forestry field measurements, sample plot layout, and / or experimental silviculture.